Delhi City Day Tour

 INR 80 per person for senior citizens (Musical Fountain)

-Gandhi Smriti literally means Gandhi Remembrance is a place, where father of nation the Mahatma Gandhi was shot on 30 January 1948.
-It was earlier known as Birla House owned by Birlas, the renowned businessmen family of India.
-The government of India later purchased this house from Birlas in 1971 and converted it into the Museum dedicated to Mahatma Gandhi.
-This national memorial of Mahatma Gandhi was opened to the public on August 1973.
-It is situated on 30 January Marg formerly known as Albuquerque Road in New Delhi.
-Mahatma Gandhi had lived in this house from 9 September 1947 to 30 January 1948.
+Gandhi Smriti, which means Gandhi Remembrance, is the location where the father of the nation, Mahatma Gandhi, was assassinated on January 30, 1948.
+Birla House, owned by the renowned Indian business family Birlas, was its previous name.
+The Indian government purchased this property from the Birlas in 1971 and transformed it into a museum dedicated to Mahatma Gandhi.
+This national memorial was opened to the public in August 1973 and is situated on 30 January Marg, formerly known as Albuquerque Road, in New Delhi.
+Mahatma Gandhi resided in this house from September 9, 1947, to January 30, 1948.

-The museum houses number of articles, photographs, sculptures, painting, frescos, inscriptions on rock & relics associated with the countless memories of the last 144 days of the Mahatam Gandhis life and his death.
-It also preserved the room where Gandhi lived and place on the ground where he was assassinated.
+The museum features a variety of items, such as photographs, sculptures, paintings, frescoes, inscriptions on rocks, and relics associated with Mahatma Gandhi’s last 144 days of life and his assassination.
+It also preserves the room where Gandhi lived and the spot on the ground where he was assassinated.

 Timings: All days of the week except Monday(10:00 AM – 05:30 PM